Vicachu42/webshop-with-tdd/README.md

 - Figure out how to render the data from the API.
 The data is there, but isn't rendering properly.

 I also made som progress when it comes to rendering the API.
 I will used lifecycle hooks to render the data when site loads.
 This will require a different method of testing, more on that found [here](https://medium.com/@sebastiencorreia/testing-vue-js-lifecycle-hook-43c1227815bd).

+### September 10th
+After some help and some extensive problem shooting, the API finally renders as intended.
+I made a commit with some of the code that didn't work for documentation before I cleaned up the component.
+I had the problem that it wasn't looping through the data properly, and the solution is in hindsight almost laughable.